 First, it is more typing than using

 File f=new File(getFilesDir(), "foo.txt");

 More importantly, internal storage is not always at the same place.
-Notably, on Android tablets, we have the notion of separate user profiles, starting in Android 4.2.
+Notably, we have the notion of separate user profiles, starting in Android 4.2 for tablets and Android 5.0 for phones.
 Each user gets his or her own “internal storage” area.
 While the aforementioned directory is still used for the primary user, that is not guaranteed, and it will not be used for secondary accounts.